httmako/spuria/README.md

 You can also make it more dynamic and not only execute static bash scripts.
 If you provide the `-replaceparam` flag then GET parameters will be used inside the bash script.
 Only GET parameters starting with a $ will have their param name replaced with the value inside the command.
+If you send a POST request the body of the request will replace the `$body` variable inside the command.
+Only POST and GET requests are allowed.
 Example:

 ```bash